texas-2036/health_reporting_tool/markdown/working_age/conditions/heart_health.md

 In 2018, almost 1/3 of adult Texans (32.2%) reported they had been told by a health professional that they have high blood pressure.
 This was up from 29.5% in 2016.
 Uncontrolled high blood pressure can lead to complications including heart attack or stroke, heart failure, and trouble with memory/dementia.

 Across the U.S., among those with high blood pressure, about 64 million are aware of their condition and 57 million are taking blood pressure–lowering medication; however, only about half have their blood pressure under control.
-In 2011 high blood pressure was associated with $45 billion in direct medical costs.
+In 2011 high blood pressure was associated with $45 billion in direct medical costs.^[1]

 <span style="font-size:12px; line-height:1.1 !important">^[1]: Centers for Disease Control.
 6 | 18 Initiative: Accelerating Evidence into Action.
 Control High Blood Pressure.  https://www.cdc.gov/sixeighteen/bloodpressure/index.htm.
 Accessed 28 Oct 2020.